Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 #### API Key

 Copy your amplitude API Key in the API Key field.
 For EU recidency, please make your API Key is under analytics.eu.amplitude.com.
-See [this page](https://tagmanager.google.com/?authuser=0#/container/accounts/6053924196/containers/91603214/workspaces/62/tags:~:text=project%20settings.%20See-,this%20page,-for%20more%20information) for more details.

 #### Instance Name

 If you plan on running multiple Amplitude instances, each with distinct API keys or initialization options, you can assign an `Instance Name` to each one.
 It's crucial to configure the `Instance Name` in the tag settings for every Amplitude tag that should be associated with a specific instance.

-!!!note:
+!!!note
     This approach can also prevent missing events if different versions of the Amplitude SDK coexist in your system.

 #### Access amplitude instance